NikhilaRao1/medical-imaging-book/chapter2.md

 2.30.1 Resistors

 A resistor is the simplest linear electrical component, and its behavior is governed by Ohm’s law.
-The relationship between voltage vvv across a resistor and the current iii through it is given by
+The relationship between voltage $v$ across a resistor and the current $i$ through it is given by

+$$
-v=iR,v = iR,v=iR,
+v = iR
+$$

-where RRR is the resistance.
+where $R$ is the resistance.
 This equation shows that the voltage is directly proportional to the current.
 Equivalently, one can express the current as a function of voltage:

+$$
-i=vR.i = \frac{v}{R}.i=Rv​.
+i = \frac{v}{R}.
+$$

 Whether voltage is treated as a function of current or vice versa, the relationship remains clearly linear, as the slope of the V–I curve is constant.
 In biomedical imaging systems, resistors are used to control signal amplitudes, set biasing conditions in sensors, and limit current to protect sensitive components.
 Their predictable linear behavior makes them essential for precise and stable circuit operation.